New Review Maps BAP1 Loss in Mesothelioma

 Better Prognosis (Sometimes)

-Research suggests that patients with germline BAP1 mutations—those born with the mutation—may have better outcomes than typical mesothelioma patients:
+Research suggests that patients with germline BAP1 mutations.
+Those born with the mutation.
+May have better outcomes than typical people with mesothelioma:

 | Patient Group | Prognosis |